scarpent/ledgerbil/README.md

 helpful for catching mistakes you make between visits to the reconciler.
-There is also the `-R` option for ledgerbil which will go through all your cached entries and compare to ledger's `--cleared` totals to see if things have gotten out of sync.
-(I'm always fiddling with my ledger files and recategorizing thing so use this to make sure balances on assets and liabilities still add up.)
+There is also the `-R` option for ledgerbil which will go through all your cached entries and compare to ledger's `--cleared` totals to see if things have gotten out of sync somehow.

 ## "ledgershell" (other commands)